Alph3ga/KOSS-task/ReadingMaterial.md

 ### **What is a container?**

-Simply put, it is a container ( as the name suggests ), that provides everything your software needs to run.
+Simply put, it is a container ( as the name suggests ), that packages and provides everything your software needs to run.
 This isolates your software's behaviour from the rest of the system it is installed on.

 ### **What is OS level virtualization?**